This post may contain affiliate links. Please read my disclosure and privacy policy.

 Making these biscuits requires no more than 4 Ingredients:

-Flaxseed meal stars front and center, adding nutty flavor plus healthy fats (no need to add oil!) and mega fiber.
+The flaxseed meal adds nutty flavor, plus healthy fats (no need to add oil!) and mega fiber.

-Canned white beans, pureed to a smooth, buttery consistency, take the place of the nut butter I used in my sweet flax muffins.
+Canned white beans, pureed to a smooth, buttery consistency, take the place of the nut butter I used in my 4-Ingredient Flax Muffins (the sweet inspiration for these savory breads).
 The beans contribute both structure and moisture.

 Baking powder and a bit of coconut flour (a well as some tap water, and optional salt) round out the ingredient list.

-You can get these in the oven in about 5 minutes.
-Really.
-The results?
-Tender, toothsome mini breads, perfect plain, or with any and all toppings.
+The biscuits are tender, toothsome mini breads, perfect plain, or with any and all toppings.
 You can split and fill them, too, for grab & go mini sandwiches.

 I hope you make these, soon!
 I know you will enjoy them (and don’t forget to add any and all sorts of flavors, herbs, nuts, seeds, or whatever floats your boat!).